 If you would like to learn more about communities of practice, Computing at School run free 'ITE Introduction to CAS' webinars.
 Find any upcoming dates.

 Computing at School has a dedicated Community of Practice for primary trainee teachers too.
 The community aims to support trainees in their primary computing journey through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.

 If you are coming into teaching with sound subject knowledge, we can support you in combining that knowledge with evidence based computing teaching practices that will promote good teaching and learning.

 The work of the NCCE is underpinned by our 12 principles of computing pedagogy.
 These principles can be found embedded across all of the work of NCCE including our Teach Computing Curriculum and our courses.
 For more information see our Pedagogy page, our pedagogy quick reads and our podcasts.

-If you are on placement, or have started your NQT year, and you would like support with lesson and unit planning, the teach computing curriculum contains everything you need to teach computing at key stages 1-4, including lesson plans, slides, worksheets, homework and assessments.
+If you are on placement or have started your first year of teaching and you would like support with lesson and unit planning, the Teach Computing Curriculum contains everything you need to teach computing at key stages 1-4, including lesson plans, slides, worksheets, homework and assessments.